YedukrishnanTY/Connect-Social-Media/README.md

 install node &
 use this cmd - npm -i(in client folder and server folder too.... )
 #
-create  .env file and upload the db url of mongo db
+create  .env file in server folder

 eg: